basemkasem/CodeReviews.Console.CodingTracker/CodingTracker.basemkasem/README.md

 ## 📂 Database Structure

-The project uses an SQLite database file (`coding-tracker.db`) with the following table:
+The project uses an SQLite database file (`coding-tracker.db`) with the table:

 ```sql
 CREATE TABLE IF NOT EXISTS CodingSessions (